 (b) A point of 100 mm forward of the R point of the seat in question, for parts of the seat-back;

+Excluding th

-Excluding the rebound phases of the test blocks.
+rebound phases of the test blocks.

 For integrated head restraints, the limit between the head restraint and the seat-back is defined by the plane perpendicular to the reference line 540 mm from the R point.